bastosmichael/messages/README.md

-# NextMessenger
+# Messages

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-NextMessenger is a real-time chat application built with Next.js 13, Prisma, and Pusher.
+Messages is a real-time chat application built with Next.js 13, Prisma, and Pusher.
 It provides group and direct messaging with social logins and file uploads out of the box.

 ## Table of Contents
 - [Features](#features)